 Jets freaking me out

-Over the last 3 days, there have been a number of supersonic jets flying overhead here in San Francisco.
-Every time they do, I tense up.
-Each time, I am vividly reminded of a pair of military jets that flew over my house when I was about 10 years old.
+Over the last 3 days, there have been a number of military jets flying overhead here in San Francisco, the Blue Angels are in town.
+Every time they fly by, I tense up.
+Each time, I am viscerally reminded of a pair of military jets that flew over my house when I was 10 years old.

 The Cold War was in full swing.
 This was the period that movies like Red Dawn came out of.
 I was standing in my back yard on a slightly overcast day.
 I heard a noise, looked up and got a flash of 2 jet fighters flying maybe 500 feet above me.
-In that instant my eyes were actually focused on them, I could easily make out that they had various releasable appendages on their bellies.
+In that instant my eyes were actually focused on them, I could easily make out that they had various releasable objects on their bellies.
 They were gone in a split second.
-A thunderous whooshing sound followed.
+A thunderous whooshing sound followed that lasted a long while.
 The sound faded slowly.
 As it faded, I looked around and saw that my neighbor, Mr. Cosmai was on his upstairs deck looking at the jets too.
-I jokingly called over, “Here comes World War III”.
-The second I said it, a sense of real dread came over me.
+I jokingly called over, “Ha, here comes World War III!”.
+But the second I said it, a sense of real dread came over me.
 I could feel the blood drain from my face.
-We called to each other a little.
+We called to each other a few times.
 I could hear the fear creep into his voice too.
 We told each other that we’d go inside our houses and check the TV for any news.
 I remember going in and changing channels, dreading the thought that I might hear that usually annoying Emergency Broadcast System beep or see some government newscaster telling us to duck and cover.
 I had it in my head that the regular newscasters wouldn’t give such news, it would be some neutral-looking, creme-colored jacketed newscaster sitting at a near empty desk with a blank gray wall for a background.
 And I knew full well that ducking and covering would be useless in the face of multiple megaton hydrogen bombs, stratospheric EMP nukes and fallout that would last 100,000 years.
+I swallowed my heart several times as I clicked through the channels.

 Needless to say, our forces weren’t mobilizing.
-I went out and met up with Mr. Cosmai; he couldn’t find any news on his TV either.
+After a few minutes, I went out and met up with Mr. Cosmai; he couldn’t find any news on his TV either.
 There was no cause for alarm.

-Another jet just flew over my house.
+Here in San Francisco, another jet just rattled the windows of my house.
 I can feel myself tighten all over.

 I did that, too, for years.
 In fact, I only stopped doing it after watching an air show with stealth bombers.
 They would go right overhead even before I heard any sound.
 “After that, I figured that by the time I heard bombers, it would be too late anyway–a thought that was oddly comforting.